 The DA’s press release contains additional details on the death, citing the criminal complaint.

 According to the criminal complaint, at 1:53 p.m.
 Sunday, Brooklyn Center Police Officer Anthony Luckey and his field training officer, Potter, pulled over a white Buick at 63rd and Orchard Avenues North in Brooklyn Center.
-Officer Luckey checked Wright’s identification and determined he had a warrant for a gross misdemeanor weapons charge.
+Luckey checked Wright’s identification and determined he had a warrant for a gross misdemeanor weapons charge, the complaint said.

-At 2:01:31, Officer Luckey and Potter approached the driver’s side of the car and asked Wright to get out and place his hands behind his back.
-Wright did so.
-Officer Luckey told him he was being arrested for his outstanding warrant, the complaint states.
+At 2:01:31, Luckey and Potter approached the driver’s side of the car and asked Wright to get out and place his hands behind his back.
+Wright did so, and Luckey told him he was being arrested for his outstanding warrant, the complaint states.

 “Both Wright and Officer Luckey were standing just outside of the driver’s side door, which was open, and Potter was standing behind and to the right of the other officer.
 At 2:01:49, Wright pulled away from the officers and got back into the driver’s seat of his car, with Officer Luckey trying to maintain physical control of Wright,” according to the criminal complaint.